tiepdotme/serenade-wind/_posts/2020-02-23-project-slocum-part-1.md

 - resources to commission legendary yacht designers ([Tanton](https://chauncey-tanton-wb7a.squarespace.com/ "Tanton"), [Pedrick](https://www.pedrickyacht.com/ "Pedrick")) and builders ([Ta Shing](http://www.tashingyachts.com.tw/ "Ta Shing Boatyard")) to create a bespoke sailboat
 - time to monitor its design and construction each step of the way

-s/v Rachel J. Slocum is not just an owner's boat...
-She is a [boatwright](https://www.dictionary.com/browse/boatwright "boatwright") owner's boat.
+[s/v Rachel J. Slocum](/about-rachel-j-slocum/) is not just an owner's boat...
+She is a [shipwright](https://www.dictionary.com/browse/boatwright "what is a shipwright") owner's boat.

 We also got a kick out of being able to track her whereabouts on [AIS](https://www.myshiptracking.com/?mmsi=235001830 "Find RJS").